Vitotian/Excel_Read_SQL/README.md

 # Excel Read SQL
-Read SQL Data with only ONE Function!
+Pull SQL Data with only ONE Function!

 Check your Excel fits: